growupanand/ConvoForm/README.md

 ## Contributing

 Feel free to contribute to the development by opening issues, providing feedback, or submitting pull requests.

-Your input is valuable in making Smart Form Wizard even smarter!
+**Please note** that we do not accept pull requests which consist solely of **changes to the README file**.
+Contributions **should be code-focused** and aim to enhance the functionality, efficiency, or quality of the project.